 Due to their overreliance on the distributional hypothesis, language models are not great at negation.

 We have made substantial advances in adapting our models to work on financial text, separating out boilerplate, and addressing problems with negation.
 We have also made advances in handling topic drift, active learning, text ranking, representation learning and few-shot learning.
 For more details on that, watch out for part 2!

-[Note: the explanation on language models pertained to generative language models.
+[Note: the above explanation was on generative language models.
 We have discriminative language models too, but that distinction is for another post]